The Common Lisp Cookbook – Error and exception handling

 (error (make-condition 'my-division-by-zero :dividend 3))

-warn will not enter the debugger (create warning conditions by subclassing simple-warning).
+warn will not enter the debugger (create warning conditions by subclassing [warning][warning]) - if its condition is unhandled, it will log the warning to error output instead.

-Use signal if you do not want to enter the debugger, but you still want to signal to the upper levels that something exceptional happened.
+Use signal if you do not want to do any printing or enter the debugger, but you still want to signal to the upper levels that some sort of noticeable situation has occurred.

-And that can be anything.
+That situation can be anything, from passing information during normal operation of your code to grave situations like errors.
 For example, it can be used to track progress during an operation.
-You would create a condition with a percent slot, signal one when progress is made, and the higher level code would handle it and display it to the user.
+You can create a condition with a percent slot, signal one whenever progress is made, and the higher level code would handle it and display it to the user.
 See the resources below for more.

 Conditions hierarchy